How to Freeze, Defrost & Bake Cookie Dough

 - When placing the baking tray into the freeze make sure to keep it on a flat surface so the balls don’t move around and get stuck together.

-Frozen Cookie Dough FAQs
+How Long Does Frozen Cookie Dough Last?

 According to Bob’s Red Mill, frozen homemade cookie dough will last 6 to 12 months in the freezer.
 My family goes through frozen cookie dough much faster than that though, so I’ve never had to throw it out!